nblickman11/Line-Following-Robot/README.md

 # Line-Following-Robot

 Hardware Used:
--motors, chassis, jumper wires, L298N driver, Rasberry Pi Camera, Rasberry Pi Computer.
+-motors, chassis, jumper wires, L298N driver, Rasberry Pi Camera, Rasberry Pi Computer, double AA batteries, SD Card.
 -all components put together from scratch.

 Software Used:
--ROS, C++, Python.
+-ROS, C++, Python, Ubuntu OS.

 How to run the code:
 -Build and Source your ROS Workspace!